 The platinum-group metals have been used for years in laboratory apparatus, in the “bushings” of the glass-fiber industry, spinnerets for viscose rayon and other fibers, other special chemical equipment, electrical contacts, spark-plug electrodes, catalysts, thermocouples, resistance thermometers, heating elements, dental applications, jewelry, pen nibs, phonograph needles, and cathodic corrosion protection.

 As little as 0.1 percent palladium or platinum in titanium increases substantially its resistance to boiling hydrochloric acid and sulfuric acid.
 Between 0.
 1 and 1 percent platinum or palladium in stainless steels increases their resistance to corrosion in sulfuric acid.
 A little less than 40 percent of the combined consumption of the precious metals is platinum itself.
 About 57 percent is palladium.

 Their high melting points and excellent oxidation resistance naturally suggest these metals for high-temperature alloys.
 Their potential in this direction is being explored, though their scarcity will inevitably limit their use.

-Platinum and palladium are readily obtained as sheet, foil, platinum wire, and ribbon.
-Ruthenium and osmium are too hard and brittle to be hot worked.
+Platinum and palladium are readily obtained as a sheet, foil, platinum wire, and ribbon.
+Ruthenium and osmium are too hard and brittle to be hot-worked.

 A large number of alloys of the metals of the platinum group have been prepared for special purposes.
 For each of the uses mentioned above, there are a number of alloys of these metals that have been found useful.

-Therefore, mechanical properties of the metals and alloys of the platinum group will not be reviewed.
+Therefore, the mechanical properties of the metals and alloys of the platinum group will not be reviewed.